LedgerHQ/ledger-live/docs/canonical-ways-to-investigate-bugs.md

 ledger-live proxy -f apdus.txt
 ```

 which starts a server that will be able to respond like a device.
-It should logs something like
+It should log something like

 ```
 5 mocked APDUs will be replayed from /Users/grenaudeau/Desktop/logs.txt